GUIDE TO JACKET POCKET STYLE: FLAP, JETTED OR PATCH

 This is the most casual jacket pocket style option.
 As the name implies, the pockets are made up of a separate piece of cloth sewn onto the outside of the jacket.
 It is generally considered as a sporty type of pocket and can come with or without a flap.
 It is mostly seen on informal suit jacket styles like sports jackets, linen suits, summer suits, casual blazers etc.

 TIP: Do not ever use this jacket pocket style for formal suits.

 This is the most common jacket pocket style for men’s suit jackets.
 They can be used in almost all types of suit jackets.
 As you can see in the picture above, this jacket pocket style has a flap that covers the access to the pocket.
 The flap fabric is sewn in along the seam of the jetting in a way so it can be tucked into the pocket or tucked out.

 The original idea behind the Flap Pocket was to protect the contents of the pockets from rain and is meant to be tucked in by default to form a jetted/besom pocket.
 However, these days the flap is usually always left outside except when wearing formal suits.

 JETTED or BESOM POCKETS

-This is the most formal type of jacket pocket style for men’s suit and contribute to a very sleek and polished appearance.
+This is the most formal type of jacket pocket style for men’s suit and contributes to a very sleek and polished appearance.
 As you can see from the picture above, the jetted pocket has no flap and is almost invisible.

 They are usually found on classic Tuxedos and other formal suits used for weddings, races and other social events.
 Tuxedo jackets sometimes come in flap pockets which should be tucked into the pocket to retain a complete formal look (see pix below).

 TIP: If you find a tuxedo which has a flap pocket and a notch lapel style, please don’t buy it.
-If your stylist insists on making this for you, fire him and hire hire us 🙂
+If your stylist insists on making this for you, fire him and hire us 🙂

 JACKET POCKET STYLE: OTHER STYLES